evyncke/v6ops-james/draft-vyncke-v6ops-james.md

   * one PadN option for an extension header length of 8 octets,
   * one unknown option with the "discard" bits for an extension header length of 8 octets,
   * several PaDN options for an extension header length of 256 octets,
-  * one unknown option (two sets with "discard" and "skip" bits) for an extension header length of 256 octets,
+  * on unknown option (two sets with "discard" and "skip" bit) for the destination options header length of 16, 32, and 64 octets,
-  * one unknown option (two sets with "discard" and "skip" bits) for an extension header length of 512 octets.
+  * one unknown option (two sets with "discard" and "skip" bits) for an extension header length of 256 and 512 octets.

 - routing header with routing types from 0 to 6 inclusive;